The Dirty Details of Real Estate Wire Fraud

 Margie Camden

-I having been working in the area as a real estate agent for over 20 years, having previously co-owned a local real estate agency, later happily settling in to work at Sunday River Real Estate over 10 years ago.
-I am a dedicated professional, always striving to hold myself to the highest possible standards to ensure that my clients trust that I will work hard to find them that special property and that the buying and selling process goes smoothly.
-I value the relationships that I have developed in my real estate career and in my book, there is nothing more rewarding than a happy client.
-I am also a member of the National and State of Maine Board of Realtors and I hold a professional certification as a Resort and Second Home Property Specialist.
+I having been working in the area as a real estate agent for over 20 years, having previously co-owned a local real estate agency, later happily settling in to work at Sunday River Real Estate over 15 years ago.
+The variety of options in any real estate search or sale can be overwhelming.
+I am a dedicated professional, always striving to hold myself to the highest possible standards to ensure that my clients find that special property and that they have top notch representation, whether buying or selling.
+I value the relationships that I have developed over the years and in my book, there is nothing more rewarding than having a past client reach back out to me for help with another real estate transaction, or to refer a friend or family member.

 The ski industry and Sunday River Ski Resort move at a fast pace.
 Working with Sunday River Real Estate affords our clients the most up to date information about the resort.
 For expert knowledge of resort changes and real estate developments, please join our newsletter.
 I look forward to working with you.